J3mCode/J3mCode.github.io/README.md

 This also made the translatability between desktop and mobile versions alter the image positions.
 Images would be fixed to a certain size and go past the margin of certain mobile devices.

+Normal view of Margins
 ![HomePage](wireframe/original%20page.png)

 By centering all elements, and maintaining a certain size boundary, the elements could remain in the center even while changing browser sizes.
 To also fix the images error, the width element was changed from a fixed value to a responsive value that would keep the image a certain size, and placement, but also editits size when changing to a different mobile device

+Margins Error on Smaller device

 ![HomePage](wireframe/margins%20and%20footer.png)